L.L. Bean Ultralight 850 Down Jacket Review

 The L.L.
 Bean Ultralight 850 Down Jacket is incredibly versatile, while going beyond my expectations in performance.
 It’s available in five different color schemes, allowing you to choose a subtle color or go with one with a bit more flavor.
 I could not give this jacket higher marks when it comes to comfort and aesthetic appeal.
 I also love the fact that there is enough room to wear layers underneath if it turns ridiculously cold.
 If you’re going to the mountains, out for dinner, a hike, or running errands, this jacket can foot the bill.

 MSRP: $199.
-For more information on L.L.
-Beans Jackets and purchase please visit: www.llbean.com
+For more information on the Ultralight 850 Down Jacket and other L.L.
+Bean products please visit www.llbean.com

 This jackets sibling, a down and fleece mix, the 850 Down Fuse review can be seen HERE